Madeleine McCann: 47-Year-Old German Man Identified As Prime Suspect, Marking Huge Break In Case

 A 47-year-old German man who had previously been under investigation in the Madeleine McCann case has been upgraded to being the prime suspect in a breakthrough announcement.
-Though Scotland Yard has yet to reveal the decision behind the bulletin, parents Kate and Gerry McCann have reportedly called it the “biggest development… since their little girl went missing,” per The Telegraph.
+Though the U.K.'s Metropolitan Police has yet to reveal the decision behind the bulletin, parents Kate and Gerry McCann have reportedly called it the "biggest development... since their little girl went missing," per The Telegraph.

 It is not just the McCanns who consider the announcement major news.
-Senior police officers themselves have called the breakthrough “significant.”
-In an appeal to the public, they have asked for more information about the suspect, particularly concerning his whereabouts and activities around May 2007, which is when Madeleine went missing.
+Senior police officers themselves have called the breakthrough "significant."
+In an appeal to the public, they have asked for more information about the suspect, particularly concerning his whereabouts and activities around May 2007, which is when Madeleine disappeared.

-The McCann case, which centered around how 3 year old Madeleine went missing from the rented vacation home in Portimao in southern Portugal during a family holiday, dominated global headlines when it first broke 13 years ago.
+The McCann case, which centered around how 3-year-old Madeleine went missing from the rented vacation home in Portimao in southern Portugal during a family holiday, dominated global headlines when it first broke 13 years ago.

 Scotland Yard Released A Statement On The Suspect

-“Met detectives working with German authorities have identified a man currently imprisoned in Germany as a suspect in Madeleine’s disappearance,” the authorities wrote in a statement, via the Met Police website.
+"Met detectives working with German authorities have identified a man currently imprisoned in Germany as a suspect in Madeleine's disappearance," the authorities wrote, via the Met Police website.

-“This man is white and in 2007 is believed to have had short blond hair, possibly fair.
+"This man is white and in 2007 is believed to have had short blond hair, possibly fair.
 He was about 6ft in height with a slim build.
 He is 43-years-old, but in 2007 may have looked between 25 to early 30s.
 We have established that he lived on and off in the Algarve between 1995 and 2007.
-He is connected to the area of Praia da Luz and surrounding regions, and spent some short spells in Germany,” it continued.

-The statement concluded with the announcement that they would not identify the man and that he was currently in prison in Germany for an “unrelated” incident.
+He is connected to the area of Praia da Luz and surrounding regions, and spent some short spells in Germany."The statement concluded with the announcement that they would not identify the man and that he was currently in prison in Germany for an "unrelated" incident.

-However, authorities — who made the appeal on German television — are reportedly hoping that a description of the suspect will be enough to encourage anyone with tips to contact the authorities.
+However, authorities -- who made the appeal on German television -- are reportedly hoping that a description of the suspect will be enough to encourage anyone with tips to contact law enforcement.

-In addition to the description, police also took the unusual step of releasing the man’s then-telephone number and information about the vehicles he had been using at the time, which included a 1993 Jaguar saloon car and an early 1980s white camper van with beige trim.
+In addition to the description, police also took the unusual step of releasing the man's then-telephone number and information about the vehicles he had been using at the time, which included a 1993 Jaguar saloon car and a white Volkswagen camper van with beige trim from the early 1980s.

 The German Man Was First Unveiled Last Year As A 'Pedophile And Child Killer'